 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk to work.
 The death rate among the POWs reached 50 men dying a day.
 The Japanese finally acknowledge that they had to do something, so the opened a new POW camp at Cabanatuan.

 In May or early June 1943, his parents received a message from the War Department:

-“According to War Department records you have been designated as the emergency addressee of Private First Class Robert S. Ainsworth who according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee if PFC Robert S. Ainsworth, 35,031,373 , who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Pangatian.

 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.